 Click on the topic name to see other speakers tagged with this topic.

-Bill Eckstrom President & Founder, EcSell Institute; International Keynote Speaker; Author, "The Coaching Effect"
+Bill Eckstrom Featured President & Founder, EcSell Institute; International Keynote Speaker; Author, "The Coaching Effect"

 "Similar arguments are made by Bill Eckstrom and Sarah Wirth in their forthcoming book, The Coaching Effect.
 Eckstrom and Wirth, respectively founder and vice-president of EcSell Institute, which advises organizations on how coaching can help drive performance, argue that a big part of the problem is management itself."